ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/delete.rst

 Delete Indicator Tags
 ^^^^^^^^^^^^^^^^^^^^^

-To delete a tag from an Indicator, use the following format where ``{tagName}`` is replaced with the name of the tag you wish to remove from the Indicator:
+To delete a Tag from an Indicator, use the following format, where ``{tagName}`` is replaced with the name of the Tag you wish to remove from the Indicator:

 .. code::

     DELETE /v2/indicators/{indicatorType}/{indicator}/tags/{tagName}

-For example, the query below will delete the ``Nation State`` tag to the Email Address ``bad@example.com``:
+For example, the query below will delete the ``Nation State`` Tag to the Email Address ``bad@example.com``:

 .. code::